harimkang/mcp-korea-tourism-api/README.md

 To use this MCP server within Cursor:

-1.  **Ensure the Docker container is runnable:** Follow the Docker installation steps above to build the image (`mcp-korea-tourism`).
+1.  **Ensure the Docker container is runnable:** Follow the Docker installation steps above to build the image (`mcp-korea-tourism-api`).
 You don't need to manually run the container; Cursor will do that.
 2.  **Locate your `mcp.json` file:** This file configures MCP tools for Cursor.
 You can usually find it via Cursor's settings or potentially in a path like `~/.cursor/mcp.json` or similar.
 3.  **Add or Update the MCP Configuration:** Add the following JSON object to the list within your `mcp.json` file.
 If you already have an entry for this tool, update its `command`.
 Replace `"YOUR_KTO_API_KEY"` with your actual key.
     ![cursor_integrations](images/cursor_integration.png)